 This free focus on close reading resource helps you teach students how to use the process of close reading as they explore a text.

+Help students learn how to complete a close read with this collection of resources.
 This is a part of our series on Close Reading.
-If you are looking for additional free resources, please visit our Getting Started With Close Reading post (you will find the link at the very bottom of this post.)
+If you are looking for additional free resources, please visit our Complete Close Reading Collection.

 Within this post you will find resources designed to help you begin setting up the Close Reading process in your classroom.